 Cristina told us in the interview that she felt strong from the moment she woke up on the day of the competition.
 She confessed that she was feeling like an alien or like a robot – definitely something out of this world.

-Paul confirms that on a day like this you should feel mentally prepared just like fighters feel before combat.
-If that isn’t a true winner’s mentality, then I don’t know what it is!
+Paul confirms that on a day like this, you should feel mentally prepared just like fighters feel before combat.
+If that isn’t a true winner’s mentality, then I don’t know what is!
 The key is to remain focused the whole day, even during the warm-ups or the first rounds.